BlueNetCat/BlueNetCatAccio4.github.io/README.md

 ## VISAP
 VISAP (Servei d'Assessorament Pesquer).
 Application to visualize the fishing effort in the Catalan Sea.
 [VISAP repository](https://github.com/BlueNetCatAccio4/BlueNetCatAccio4.github.io/tree/main/VISAP)

+## OBSEA
+Data from an underwater observatory.
+The application should visualize the data collected by the sensors over the years.
+[OBSEA repository](https://github.com/BlueNetCatAccio4/BlueNetCatAccio4.github.io/tree/main/OBSEA)

 ### Funding
 This project has been financed by the "Generalitat de Catalunya" and by the European Union through the "Fons Europeu de Desenvolupament Regional" (FEDER).